sentclose/sentc-docs/docs/guide/e2ee/user.md

 ### Login forced

-With this method the sdk will just return the user object or throw an exception or error if the user enabled mfa because this must be handled in order to get the user data.
+With this method the sdk will just return the user object or throw an exception or error if the user enabled mfa because this must be handled to get the user data.

 :::: tabs#p

 @tab Javascript

-For js, just set an optional flag to true in the login function.
+For js, set an optional flag to true in the login function.

 ```ts
 import Sentc from "@sentclose/sentc";